Kulltero/Rust.Community/docs/components/UnityEngine.UI.ScrollView.md

 ### Using Inertia
 inertia is the setting that controls if the Viewport should immediately stop scrolling or slow down over time. combining this setting with elasticity is often used to recreate the scrolling behaviour on a smartphone.

-using the `decelerationRate` setting, you can control initial
+using the `decelerationRate` setting, you can control how fast the scrolling should slow down.

+##

 **< [Previous Component](/docs/components/UnityEngine.UI.Outline.md)** | **[Back to Components](/docs/components/README.md)**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTY4MTkzNjQsLTQ5MTQ5NDk2MSw2Nzg0ND
-UwNzYsLTEyOTkzNzQ5MzksNDQwNzU2MDA0LC02MjA4NzIyNzcs
-LTc3MTk2NTg2MiwtOTA4NjIwMzIzLDEzNDAxNzM1NzEsMjkxMz
-k3NDg1LDQ4MTgxNDQ1OSwtMTM0OTg3NDgzNSwxMTc5ODI4MjMy
-LDE1MTYwNjY3MjIsMjE0NDEzNzEzNCwtMTYzMzM3MjkyNCwtMT
-YzMTAwNzk5OV19
+eyJoaXN0b3J5IjpbLTE1MTc5Nzk4MTQsLTQ5MTQ5NDk2MSw2Nz
+g0NDUwNzYsLTEyOTkzNzQ5MzksNDQwNzU2MDA0LC02MjA4NzIy
+NzcsLTc3MTk2NTg2MiwtOTA4NjIwMzIzLDEzNDAxNzM1NzEsMj
+kxMzk3NDg1LDQ4MTgxNDQ1OSwtMTM0OTg3NDgzNSwxMTc5ODI4
+MjMyLDE1MTYwNjY3MjIsMjE0NDEzNzEzNCwtMTYzMzM3MjkyNC
+wtMTYzMTAwNzk5OV19
 -->